-Good site navigation is essential for great product discovery and user-friendly browsing.
+Good site navigation is essential for great consumer journey and user-friendly browsing.
 But getting it right is a tough challenge that requires testing specific to your website to determine which type of navigation works best for your customers.
 However, here are some general guidelines for getting navigation spot on:

 - Use product categories to help visitors infer what type of site they’re on.
 When the Baymard Institute tested user experience of Best Buy’s eCommerce website, they discovered many customers mistook it as a price comparison site due to the lack of product categories on display.
 Instead of listing each of the product categories they stock, the site lumped everything together under one ambiguous ‘Products’ tab: